mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 type User' = forall user.
 MakeUser user -> user
 ```

-Anyway, the `forall user.` is chosen to faithfully let us "create" a `User`
+The `forall user.` lets us faithfully "create" a `User` within the system we
-within the system we have, without actually having a `User` data type.
+have, without actually having a `User` data type.
+Essentially we can imagine
-Essentially we can imagine the `r` in the `forall r` as "standing in" for
+the `r` in the `forall r` as "standing in" for `User`, even if that type
-`User`, even if that type doesn't actually exist.
+doesn't actually exist.

 Now, here's the breakthrough: If we can use `forall (r :: Type)` to substitute
 for `User :: Type`, how about we use a `forall (p :: Type -> Type)` to